✓ Updated March 2026

 Private Taxis

-Available throughout the islands, private taxis offer more comfort and direct service than maxi taxis.
-They are ideal for airport transfers, late-night travel, or when you have a lot of luggage.
-Negotiate your fare *before* you start your journey.
+Available throughout both islands, private taxis offer door-to-door service and are ideal for direct airport transfers, late-night travel, or when carrying a lot of luggage.
+They are more expensive than maxi taxis but offer convenience and privacy.

 Rental Cars